mlinproduction/mlinproduction.github.io/index.md

 # Who is it for?

-For Data Scientists with limited development experience who want to:
+Data Scientists with limited development experience who want to:
 - Become more independent from SW developers
 - Become better data scientists by becoming better SW engineers
 - Understand methodologies and processes to develop models at scale
 - Adopt techniques and processes to better work in multidisciplinary teams

+# What you are going to learn?

+We are going to work with many different components necessary to put models into production
+- How to work with cloud technologies
+- Data preprocessing pipelines
+- Deploying scikit and tensorflow models in production
+- Best practices

+In these lessons, we are going to introduce technologies such as Git, Google Cloud Platform, Luigi, Docker, Tensorflow Serving, ...

 # Teachers